George Hassell

-George Jefferson Hassell (July 5, 1888 – February 10, 1928) was an American serial killer and mass murderer who killed his wife and eight children (ranging in age between 1 and 21 years old) on December 5, 1926, in Farwell, Texas.
+George Jefferson Hassell (July 5, 1888 – February 10, 1928) was an American serial killer and mass murderer who killed his wife and eight children (from one to 21 years old) on December 5, 1926, in Farwell, Texas.
 He also killed his wife and three stepchildren in 1917 in California.

 Family background

 Hassell was born in Smithville, Texas, the youngest of seven children.
 After his brother Thomas died from being kicked in the head by a mule, he married his brother's widow, Susan Ferguson of Oklahoma.
 According to Hassell, his mother died in 1901 and his father died in 1905.
-Believing his stepmother had poisoned his father, Hassell said he'd planned to kill her and anyone with her, but said "I got too much whiskey and didn't use any gun."
+Believing that his stepmother had poisoned his father, Hassell said he'd planned to kill her and anyone with her, but said "I got too much whiskey and didn't use any gun."
 Hassell also said he served prison time for embezzlement.

 Crime

 On the night of December 5, 1926, Hassell and his wife argued over him raping and impregnating Ferguson's underage daughter Maudie, who was Hassell's own niece as well as his stepdaughter.
 Hassell proceeded to strike his wife in the face repeatedly with a ballpeen hammer.
-After the murder of his wife, he moved between each member of the family's bedrooms, using a straight razor and stockings to kill them, in order from youngest to oldest.
-He woke the two eldest boys and a scuffle ensued, ending with Hassell killing them with a shotgun and an axe.
+After he murdered his wife, he went to each of the other family members' bedrooms, using a straight razor and stockings to kill them, in order from youngest to oldest.
+The two oldest boys awoke and a scuffle ensued, ending with Hassell killing the boys with a shotgun and an axe.
 All of the bodies were then stored in the newly dug root cellar by the house.
 The eldest Hassell son, Alton, was threshing wheat in Clovis, New Mexico, for extra money and was not supposed to come home for another four days.
-Hassell decided to wait for him. in the meantime, he cleaned up the blood and buried the bodies.
+Hassell decided to wait for him.
+In the meantime, he cleaned up the blood and buried the bodies.
 When Alton returned, Hassell told him that the family had gone to Shallowater, Texas, to visit an aunt.
-The two men killed a chicken and cooked dinner, and then went to their respective bedrooms.
-Hassell later said he needed to drink whiskey to work up the nerve to kill again.
+The two men killed a chicken and cooked dinner, then went to their bedrooms.
+Hassell later said that he needed to drink whiskey to work up the nerve to kill again.
 After getting drunk, he grabbed the shotgun, went to Alton's bedroom, and shot him in the head as he was sleeping.